No.See all FAQs

 421 West 145th Street

 132 West 124th Street

 New York, NY 10027

-The lottery will be held on April 10, 2017.
-Applicants will be notified of the results by April 14, 2017.
+The lottery was held on April 10, 2017.
 Applicants who apply after the April 1 deadline will automatically be placed on the waitlist.
-If your child is not accepted through the lottery and is placed on the waitlist, you will be notified via phone and email if a spot becomes available.
+If your child was not accepted through the lottery and was placed on the waitlist, you will be notified via phone and email if a spot becomes available.
 You will have 48 hours to accept the seat in writing.
 Many children are accepted from the waitlist each year.

 Lottery preferences are provided for:

 - Kindergarten-2nd Grade: Applicants residing in CSD 6

 - Grades 3-6: Applicants residing in CSD 5

 To verify your CSD, please visit the Department of City Planning website.